Vrushali2000/LearningJavaPrograms/Java-Samples/README.md

 - **Projects**: Complete Java projects demonstrating real-world applications

 ## How to Use
-- Browse each folder to see example Java code.
+- Browse each folder to see Java code.
 - Each file is self-contained and can be compiled/run individually.

 ---

-Feel free to explore and use these examples to learn or demonstrate Java programming!